CubedProgrammer/MicroPE/README.md

 Password buffer is overwritten with encrypted password.
 If encrypted password is longer, which it usually is, your password will be erased from memory.

-If a pseudo-terminal is closed, but a command was run on it and the persist timer is not zero, there may be an issue.
-A program can create a new pseudo-terminal, if it has the same name as the old pseudo-terminal, it can run commands.

-For example, suppose a command was run on /dev/pts/4, the persist timer is 240 seconds, and the terminal is closed.
-Before the time is up, a program can open a new terminal, if it happens to also become /dev/pts/4, it can run commands.